pilleatus/orientdb-tutorial-distributed-database/gitbook/fill_the_db.md

 The servers use for sharing the config [Hazelcast](https://hazelcast.com/).

 ###add()
 In the previous chapter you learned how to connect/disconnect to the database.
-Now you will add some Customer.<br/>
-By typing 'a' for add, a random Customer will be added to the default cluster of your connected server.
+Now you will add some customers.
+By typing `a` for add, a random customer will be added to the default cluster of your connected server.

     and now (c|d|a|r|s|q)?
     a